Mickey & Minnie's Runaway Railway

-Mickey & Minnie's Runaway Railway is a trackless dark ride located in the Walt Disney World Resort in Bay Lake, Florida, and in Disneyland in Anaheim, California.
-This attraction, making it the first Mickey Mouse-themed ride-through attraction at a Disney theme park.
-It features an original story, based on the stylized world from the Paul Rudish television series.
+Mickey & Minnie's Runaway Railway is a trackless dark ride located in the Walt Disney World Resort in Bay Lake, Florida, and in Disneyland Resort in Anaheim, California.
+The attraction, the first Mickey Mouse-themed ride-through attraction at a Disney theme park, features an original story based on the stylized world from the Paul Rudish television series.

 The attraction was first announced for Disney's Hollywood Studios at the D23 Expo in July 2017 as part of the unveiling of 23 improvements to Disney Parks, including four new rides across the Florida theme parks.
-At Disney World, the attraction opened in Disney's Hollywood Studios on March 4, 2020, and is housed within the park's replica of Grauman's Chinese Theatre, replacing The Great Movie Ride.
+At Walt Disney World, the attraction opened in Disney's Hollywood Studios on March 4, 2020, and is housed within the park's replica of Grauman's Chinese Theatre, replacing The Great Movie Ride.
 At Disneyland, the attraction opened in Mickey's Toontown on January 27, 2023, and is housed in a new show building within the El CapiTOON Theater, a pun on the El Capitan Theatre.

 Premise

 At the beginning of the ride, guests are invited to watch the premiere of a new Mickey Mouse cartoon, Perfect Picnic, in which Mickey and Minnie Mouse prepare for a picnic outing and encounter Goofy driving a train.
-According to Imagineer Kevin Rafferty, guests then pass through a simulated movie screen where they will experience a “zippy zany out-of-control adventure”.
+According to Imagineer Kevin Rafferty, guests then pass through a simulated movie screen where they will experience a "zippy zany out-of-control adventure".
 Guests will then be transported into the cartoon and aboard Goofy's train, which takes them on a wild adventure.

 The ride features a new technology known as "2 and 1/2 D" (3D without glasses) to give depth to the 2D environments.
 It also includes more hidden Mickeys than any existing ride.